Sex won't bring on labor: study

 Tan said that many women believe intercourse can induce labor, and scientists have proposed plausible biological explanations for why it might help.

-But few studies have ever investigated whether sex really can initiate labor, and the small amount of existing evidence was inconclusive, Tan and his colleagues write in the obstetrics and gynecology journal BJOG.

-So they set out to see whether advising women to have sex during the final weeks of pregnancy could help them avoid an induction.

-"Labor induction for prolonged pregnancy is common and many women are also tempted for a variety of personal reasons to trigger labor off in the very latter stages of pregnancy," he said.
+"Labor induction for prolonged pregnancy is common and many women are also tempted for a variety of personal reasons to trigger labor in the very later stages of pregnancy," Tan said.

-The researchers invited more than 1,100 women to participate, all of whom were 35 to 38 weeks pregnant (the typical pregnancy lasts 40 weeks) and none of whom had had sex in the previous six weeks.
+The researchers invited more than 1,100 women to participate, all of whom were 35 to 38 weeks pregnant and none of whom had had sex in the previous six weeks.

 The researchers then tracked the women to determine how long their pregnancies lasted and whether they required any medical intervention to start labor.